 Thon Tha Village or Ha Thanh Village – Phuong Do commune

-Thon Tha Village which is 6 km from Ha Giang city can be considered as the first stop in this North Vietnam tours.
+As Ha Giang is recently considered as an alternative to Sapa in North Vietnam tours, Thon Tha Village which is 6 km from Ha Giang city can be the first stop in this tour.
 Those two villages offer opportunity for you to stay with Tay ethnic minority and enjoy beautiful and peaceful landscape.
 If you come here in April, you will have chance to join in one of the most famous festival “Lau then”; in which people offer things for the God of Heaven to pray for a safe and fruitful year.
 If the homestay is not one of your favors, there are hotels located in Ha Giang city, though, they are not luxurious one.

 Quan Ba Pass